cisco/cisco-network-puppet-module/README.md

 ##### `switchport_autostate_exclude`
 Exclude this port for the SVI link calculation.
 Valid values are 'true', 'false', and 'default'.
 This property is not supported on IOS XR.
 ##### `private_vlan_mapping`
 Private vlan mapping for interface vlan.
-List of secondary vlan associated to the interface vlan primary.
+List of secondary vlans associated to the interface vlan primary.
 ##### `switchport_mode_private_vlan_host`
 Switchport host mode for private vlan.
 This a L2 access port.
 ##### `switchport_mode_private_vlan_host_association`